plochoidysis-ojwege/Digital-communication-Labs/README.md

 ---

 ### About the Labs
-These labs are designed to provide practical experience with fundamental digital communication principles.
+These labs cover fundamental digital communication principles.
 Each lab focuses on a specific concept, with code and explanations to demonstrate the theory in practice.
 Stay tuned for more updates.